Social ontology: Critical realism and Cambridge social ontology

 Another influential tradition, associated with critical realism and "Cambridge social ontology", emphasizes emergent social structures and positions.
 Tony Lawson and collaborators argue that social reality consists largely of positions, roles and networks of rights and obligations that pre-exist particular individuals and have causal powers of their own, even though they are generated and reproduced through human activity.
 Their work, especially in the philosophy of economics, uses ontological critique of models and methods to motivate alternatives to standard formal approaches.

 Functional and teleological accounts

 Teleological accounts analyze social entities in terms of their functions.
 Building on Ruth Millikan's historical theory of proper functions, some philosophers take social institutions and social kinds to be systems whose members have been selected, sustained or reproduced because they perform characteristic roles, such as coordinating behaviour or solving recurrent problems.
 Functional explanations have been developed, for example, for social norms, informal institutions and organizational roles.

-Documentality and the role of records
+Documentality and the role of documents

 Other theories place documents and records at the centre of social reality.
 Maurizio Ferraris's theory of "documentality" claims that social objects are essentially social acts that have been inscribed on some durable medium, encapsulated in the principle "object = inscribed act".
 On such views, many social entities—contracts, debts, offices, property rights—exist only insofar as there are appropriate documentary traces or records.